Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.en-gb.md

 Now that we have executed our tool calls, we have to send the result back to the model, so that it can generate a new response that takes this new information into account, to tell the user the task has been created successfully or to give the time report for instance.

-All we have to do is to add the tool results as new `tool` messages into the conversation, so we'll update our code:
+All we have to do, is to add the tool results as new `tool` messages into the conversation, so we'll update our code:
 ```python
 if assistant_response.tool_calls:
     print(f"<\t{len(assistant_response.tool_calls)} tool(s) to call")